Vyral/robert-mack/_posts/2020-09-24-why-are-homes-so-affordable-right-now.md

 {% include pullquote.html %}

 2\.
 When is that price fall going to happen?
 Do you think it will happen in six months?
 12 months?
 18 months?
 It’s hard to be sure.
-And for that matter...
+And for that matter…

 3\.
 How high will prices be?If prices from today’s market rise 15% over the next 18 months and then begin to fall, they’re going to have to fall another 15% to get to a point where buyers feel like they’re getting the deal they’ve been waiting for.